Apr 14 • Sean Overin

 Experts do the basics well

-Jane is an EMR and practice management platform built specifically for health and wellness practitioners.
+For those unfamiliar, Jane is an EMR and practice management platform built specifically for health and wellness practitioners.
 It handles the day-to-day operational layer of a clinic: booking, intake, documentation, billing, and getting paid.
 The key word there is specifically.
 Jane was not built for dentists and then awkwardly adapted for physios or other rehab providers.

 • Online booking so patients can schedule without waiting for you to answer the phone